RogueRope/SurvivalGuide/README.md

 ## What does Rogue Rope provide?

 Rogue rope is focused on infrastructure: we provide a space, a place to pitch your tent, stuff to eat and drink.
 Suspension points.
 A sound-system.
 Water and power, toilets and warm showers.

 We don't provide: shows, workshops, entertainment.
+This is up to the participants.

 ## What does the participant provide?
 This is not a festival where there's a divide between the audience and the artists on stage.